econia-labs/econia/src/move/econia/doc/market.md

 <a name="0xc0deb00c_market_SHIFT_COUNTER"></a>

-Number of bits maker order counter is shifted in a market order ID.
+Number of bits order counter is shifted in a market order ID.

 <pre><code><b>const</b> <a href="market.md#0xc0deb00c_market_SHIFT_COUNTER">SHIFT_COUNTER</a>: u8 = 64;